Executive Director, Human Rights Center and Lecturer in Law

-Claret Vargas is the deputy director of the Stanford Human Rights Center.
-Claret joined the Center from Boston, where she had been working on employee-side class action litigation.
-She authored several state and federal appellate briefs, including a brief presented to the Massachusetts Supreme Judicial Court.
-In her career, Claret has focused on human rights, social justice, ethics, and violence in scholarly work and in direct advocacy.
-Her experience in human rights includes work in Alien Tort Statute litigation, report writing based on archival research and on-site missions, international human rights litigation, and transitional justice.
+Claret Vargas is the executive director of the Stanford Human Rights Center.
+Claret joined the Center from Boston, where she worked on employee-side class action litigation and authored several state and federal appellate briefs, including briefs presented to the Massachusetts Supreme Judicial Court.
+Her experience in human rights includes extensive work in Alien Tort Statute litigation, report writing based on archival research and on-site missions, international human rights litigation, and transitional justice.

 Claret earned her Ph.D. in Latin American and Brazilian literature from Harvard University and her J.D. from Harvard Law School.
-While in law school, Claret worked with Harvard’s International Human Rights Clinic, its War Crimes Prosecution Clinic, and researched comparative and international law.
-After graduating from law school, Claret clerked for the Honorable Mark L. Wolf, then-Chief Judge of the United States District Court for the District of Massachusetts.
-Claret has also worked with the Centro de Estudios Legales y Sociales (CELS) in Argentina and was a legal fellow at the Center for Justice and Accountability (CJA), an international human rights organization dedicated to using litigation to hold perpetrators individually accountable for human rights abuses.
+While in law school, she worked with Harvard’s International Human Rights Clinic, its War Crimes Prosecution Clinic, and researched comparative and international law.
+She clerked for the Honorable Mark L. Wolf, former Chief Judge of the United States District Court for the District of Massachusetts.
+She has also worked with the Centro de Estudios Legales y Sociales (CELS) in Argentina and was a legal fellow at the Center for Justice and Accountability (CJA).

 Claret is originally from La Paz, Bolivia.
 She is fluent in Spanish, Portuguese, French and English, and has a basic knowledge of Quechua.
 Before attending law school, she was assistant professor of Modern Languages and Literatures at the University of Miami.